PDN Impedance: Taming Resonances With Genetic Algorithm

 The Problem: A 1.0 V FPGA Rail That Won't Stay Quiet

-Modern FPGAs draw 30 A or more from a 1.0 V core rail.
-The target impedance is simple to calculate:
+Modern FPGAs are power-hungry beasts.
+We're talking 30 A or more from a 1.0 V core rail.
+The target impedance calculation is straightforward enough:

 Plane-Pair Cavity Resonances